We think this TV show stands out for:

-Parents need to know that The Dick Van Dyke Show is a classic 1960s multi-Emmy Award-winning series features lots of comedy and musical acts that are both entertaining and family friendly.
+Parents need to know that The Dick Van Dyke Show is a classic 1960s multi-Emmy Award-winning series.
+It features lots of comedy and musical acts that are both entertaining and family friendly.
 As was typical of the time, pipe, cigar, and cigarette smoking is occasionally visible.
 Parties often feature people with cocktails, and jokes sometimes make references to drunkenness.
 Because the themes revolve around work and marriage, it probably won't appeal to younger kids (although it's mild enough if it does).

 What's the story?

 THE DICK VAN DYKE SHOW (1961-1966) is a classic sitcom starring Dick Van Dyke and Mary Tyler Moore as Rob and Laura Petrie, a married suburban couple living their lives in the early 1960s.
 While Laura runs the house and stays home to raise son Ritchie (Larry Matthews), Rob works as the head writer for The Alan Brady Show, a fictitious New York variety show starring Carl Reiner, as the show's host.
 It's exciting work, but much of his time is spent keeping his co-writers, Buddy Sorrell (Morey Amsterdam) and Sally Rogers (Rose Marie) in check, especially when they make fun of the show's producer, Mel Cooley (Richard Deacon).
 Folks like the Petrie's next-door neighbors, Jerry and Mildred (Jerry Paris and Ann Morgan Guilbert), and Rob's brother Stacey (Jerry Van Dyke) often add to the day-to-day fun.